Skylight Music Theatre Announces 2021-2022 Season

 Skylight’s Return to Live Theatre Begins with a “Show-All” Comedy

 The 2021-2022 season launches with smash Broadway hit The Full Monty from Sept.
 24 – Oct.
 17, 2021.
 This hilarious ten-time Tony Award-nominated musical will be produced at Skylight for the first time.
-An unlikely band of out-of-work men decide to turn their lives around by baring it all for the greater good.
+It will be directed and choreographed by James Gray, known for his work on Broadway and television.
+An unlikely band of out-of-work steelworkers decide to turn their lives around by baring it all for the greater good.
 The irresistible humor and songs lead up to one of the most anticipated final moments in Broadway history.

 “The Full Monty is as funny (and revealing) as it is touching,” said Unger.
 “It centers on salt-of-the-earth characters on whom unemployment has forced desperate measures.
 It explores many kinds of love stories, but the heart of the show is the love between a father and a son – and the lengths one must go to learn what is most important in life.”

 For the holiday season Skylight presents Little Shop of Horrors, running Nov.
 19, 2021 – Jan.
 2, 2022.
 With a tuneful score by creative geniuses Howard Ashman and Alan Menken, (Disney’s The Little Mermaid, Aladdin), this musical has become a worldwide phenomenon, devouring the hearts of theatregoers for over 30 years.
 Featuring a disarmingly funny love story and the most famous carnivorous plant in musical history, Little Shop of Horrors offers hilarious entertainment for the whole family.
 The music blends pop, doo-wop, Broadway and Motown into heartfelt songs including “Suddenly Seymour” and “Somewhere that’s Green.”

 Little Shop will offer special New Year’s Eve and New Year’s Day performances.